“The activity of bathing in Britain for reasons of health and well-being, goes back earlier than the 18th century ….. and indeed to Roman times.”

 Which said piece of land intended to be hereby granted, is part or parcel of a field or close of land of the said Thomas Isaac, called or known by the name of Temples, and is situate lying and being in Witham aforesaid, abutting upon the said garden now in the occupation of the said William Wade, marked with the letter C upon the river, marked with the letter A upon the Mill field, the property of William Dodd esquire, marked with the letter D and upon the said field called Temples marked BB, and which said piece of land hereby granted now is or intended soon to be, severed and divided from the said field called Temples by a pale fence, to be made done and kept up at the expense of the said Thomas Kynaston.”

 Above is a copy of the accompanying map, which includes the letters quoted in the document to describe where everything was.
-The new path and the Bath House are at the top right.
+The new path, and the Bath House on the river bank, are at the top right.

 And finally, a close-up of the Lord of the Manor’s Bath House taken from the first map, and rotated so that it is seen roughly north-south.
-The bath building stands next to the rather fierce-looking River Brain, and the new path arriving beside it from the north.
+The bath building (E) stands next to the rather fierce-looking River Brain, and the new path arriving beside it from the north it definitely looks likr a building, a house.